Mjz86/String/rope_paper.md

 // the Drawbacks of this speed in substring is going to be reflected in the n<=m assumptions,  because in the fast case, this may not hold ,
 // n<=m isnt an invariant , but a larger m means a larger h , and therfore,  losses in the tree access time ,
-// but in the case where the tree would not be concatenated again after the fast substring , it might be better not to touch the nodes . size_t length;
+// but in the case where the tree would not be concatenated again after the fast substring , it might be better not to touch the nodes .
+// a good approach might be to use the fast option if n< 2^(h+6)  , and if not , rebalance the tree,  this would cap the fragmentation , while also help increase rope sharing and substring speed. size_t length;
   size_t elem_count;// a std::span<elem> can be made by this and the object pointer. size_t tree_height; // Helps in the concatenation algorithm to identify the